Thursday, December 29, 2022

 I don't believe I am veering too far off track when I question this.
 (I think what I actually said at the time was, "That's not true!")

 Walter Kaiser Jr., President Emeritus of Gordon-Conwell Theological Seminary, wrote Mission in the Old Testament to challenge the idea that mission [to gentiles] is a New Testament development...
 God promised to bless Abraham and bless all peoples through him.
-God’s promise of blessing, which also appears in the creation accounts of Genesis, is one of the key themes that make up his promise.
+God’s promise of blessing, which also appears in the creation accounts of Genesis, is one of the key themes that make up His promise.

 Kaiser's contention is that God didn't forget the rest of the world when He chose Abraham.
-Instead, God was choosing Israel to be His light and emissary to the rest of the world
+Instead, God was choosing Israel to be His light and emissary to the rest of the world.

 Israel was set apart by God as a nation to emulate.
 Isaiah 42 says: I, the Lord, have called you in righteousness; I will take hold of your hand.
 I will keep you and will make you to be a covenant for the people and a light for the [nations.]
 In Exodus, God says that He delivered Israel not only for their own benefit, but so that "the Egyptians will know that I am the LORD."